dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-22-cyberpunk-2077-shard-articles.md

 {: .notice--cyberpunk-cyan}

 <div class="cyberpunk-bg cyberpunk-grey">
+<span class="cyberpunk-lightgreen" style="display: inline-block; margin-bottom: 8px;">This shard can be found inside Lizzie's Bar on top of the first bar you see when you walk through the front doors.
+It can only be found after the Prologue.</span><br>
 (...)It's one of those stories that is either very simple or very complicated, depending on who you ask.
 For Janice, it was a mix of both: "The Mox came to exist because it had to.
 We didn't have a soul in our corner, no one to make sure street justice was on our side.
 So we took matters into our own hands."
 <br><br>
 The Mox is composed of the people who, if any of them disappeared from the streets tomorrow, you might never even notice: sex workers, ennyless artists, aimless rebels, and restless souls who weren't dealt a fair hand in life.
 Today, the Mox is thriving, as demonstrated by the booming biz of Lizzie's Bar.
 Lizzie's is renown for being arguably the best braindance club in Night City.
 Corporate suits, gangoons, pop stars, and locals alike all gather at Lizzie's to kick back, have a drink, and dip into the most beautifully scrolled and tuned BDs you've ever experienced.
 Most customers, however, are oblivious to the fact that the club is gang owned and operated, that the Mox are in charge, watching after their own.
 Just like the Lizzie of legend once did.